Taeyoung96/ICRA-2022-SLAM-paper-list/README.md

 - Panoptic Multi-TSDFs: A Flexible Representation for Online Multi-Resolution Volumetric Mapping and Long-Term Dynamic Scene Consistency
 - FD-SLAM: 3-D Reconstruction Using Features and Dense Matching
 - AirDOS: Dynamic SLAM Benefits from Articulated Objects
+- A Real-Time Online Learning Framework for Joint 3D Reconstruction and Semantic Segmentation of Indoor Scenes
+- Vision-Based Large-Scale 3D Semantic Mapping for Autonomous Driving Applications
+- Efficient and Robust Semantic Mapping for Indoor Environments
+- Asynchronous Optimisation for Event-Based Visual Odometry
+- **Optimizing Terrain Mapping and Landing Site Detection for Autonomous UAVs**
+- Exploration with Global Consistency Using Real-Time Re-Integration and Active Loop Closure
 -

 ## Visual-inertial odometry / Visual-inertial SLAM